 FAQs

 • Yes, the Detroit Riverwalk is dog friendly!
 Please note that all pets must be on a leash.
-On Saturday, October 7th, we will be hosting a Dog & Cat Costume Contest at 3:30pm on the Cirque de Freight Yard Stage.
-For more information, please click here.

 • There are four entrances to the festival.
 Click below to find the location.

-Lafayette Street Entrance
+8th Street Entrance

 • All bags and backpacks are subject to search at the entry gates.
 Please note the following items are prohibited: any coolers, beverages, food, unlawful weapons (must be in accordance with Michigan Carry Laws), bicycles, heelies, or skateboards.